 Drugs & Medications - chlorhexidine gluconate MM

-chlorhexidine gluconate mucous membrane Warnings
+chlorhexidine gluconate mouth and throat Warnings

-chlorhexidine gluconate mucous membrane Uses
+chlorhexidine gluconate mouth and throat Uses

 This medication is used along with regular tooth brushing/flossing to treat gingivitis, a gum disease that causes red, swollen, and easily bleeding gums.
 Chlorhexidine belongs to a class of drugs known as antimicrobials.
 It works by decreasing the amount of bacteria in the mouth, helping to reduce swelling and redness of the gums and bleeding when you brush.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.